Read about our project on Howlround: http://howlround.com/diversifying-the-classical-canon

 EVENTS & PERFORMANCES

-In November 2, 2016, the UCLA Department of Theater will present a staged reading of our latest translation, Juan Ruiz de Alarcón’s What We Owe our Lies (Los empeños de un engaño) directed by Michael Hackett.
-For more information on booking, please visit http://www.1718.ucla.edu/events/lies/
+On November 2, 2016, the UCLA Department of Theater presented a staged reading of our latest translation, Juan Ruiz de Alarcón’s What We Owe our Lies (Los empeños de un engaño) directed by Michael Hackett.

-In Spring 2017, Professor Fuchs will present a keynote on our work at the Association for Hispanic Classical Theater conference held at the Chamizal Siglo de Oro Festival.
+In Spring 2017, Professor Fuchs presented a keynote on our work at the Association for Hispanic Classical Theater conference held at the Chamizal Siglo de Oro Festival.

-In November 12th, 2016, we will present our work at the Pacific Ancient and Modern Language Association (PAMLA) in Pasadena.
+In November 12th, 2016, we presented our work at the Pacific Ancient and Modern Language Association (PAMLA) in Pasadena.

 In March 2016, we presented our work at the 62nd meeting of the Renaissance Society of America.